-Often, all that's required for pollination is the act of the flower opening, which will transfer pollen to stigma.
-There is some evidence that plants self-pollinate better with the help of wind or from the gardener merely giving the plant a shake now and then to help the process along, but, in general, self-pollinated plants manage pretty well on their own.
+Self-pollinated plants are those that grow what's considered "perfect" flowers—both the pistil and stigma are present in the same flower.
+Often, all that's required for pollination is simple blooming, which will transfer the pollen to the stigma.
+There is some evidence that self-pollinated plants pollinate better with the help of wind or from the gardener giving the plant a shake now and then.
+But in general, self-pollinated plants manage pretty well on their own.